Skip to main content

 Prerequisites

-Before configuring SAML SSO, please ensure you meet the following requirements:
+Before configuring SSO, please ensure you meet the following requirements:

 • Admin Permissions: You must have administrative permissions within your organization.